x43x61x69/Xenoblade2-Save-Editor/README.md

 ## Help wanted

-__If you have saves exactly before and after you get a rare blade, w/o doing anything else in between, please provide those saves in the comments.
+__If you have saves exactly before and after you get a rare blade, w/o doing anything else in between, please provide those saves.
 I might be able to fix the rare blades unlock feature.__

 ## Changelog